AVEVA/OMF-Docs/docs/Data_Messages.rst

 For each object, either ``typeid`` or ``containerid`` must be specified.
 If ``containerid`` is specified, the values must conform to the Type with which the Container is associated.
 If ``typeid`` is specified, the values must conform to that Type.

 If a Type Property is defined but no property value is provided in the Data message, a default value will be assumed.
-Default values are specified in :doc:`Property_Types_and_Formats`.
+Default values are specified in :doc:`Type_Properties_and_Formats`.

 .. toctree::